 Theft, vandalism and unauthorized entry into a restricted, locked or closed residence space not specifically assigned to the student is prohibited; this includes roof tops and balconies.
 Students are also subject to local, state and federal laws.

 Visitation hours are for guests to visit in each other’s residence hall rooms and apartments.
 The University visitation policy applies to all students and guests whether the students live on campus or not.
-Hours of visitation are Sunday – Thursday10:00am. until 12:30am, and Friday – Saturday 10:00am – 2:00am.
+Hours of visitation are Sunday – Thursday 10:00am. until midnight and Friday – Saturday 10:00am – 2:00am.
 Students may visit or have guests visit them in a residence hall room only during the visitation hours.
 Danieley Center Apartments, The Oaks, and Station at Mill Point maintain 24-hour visitation seven days a week.
 Public lounges of residence halls are open 24 hours a day when school is in session.
 Common areas are open during visitation hours only.
 Common areas include, but are not limited to, lounges and first floors of fraternity and sorority houses.

 Specific Apartment Policies

 Students should pursue the option of living in University-owned or managed apartments only if they want to live in campus housing for the duration of the lease which is 11.5 months or 12 months.
 If the student agrees to live in a University apartment by registering during housing selection, and later discovers they prefer to live in an off-campus apartment or commute from home, they cannot break the agreement if they continue to be enrolled as a student.

 The student has the right to inspect the premises and is required to complete an Apartment Condition Form (ACF) that is due one week after the student receives the keys to their apartment.

 It is the responsibility of all apartment residents to clean their apartment and properly dispose of any trash.
 The University does not clean any apartment spaces.